specklesystems/speckle-docs/user/qgis.md

 ### Using Speckle QGIS

 Once the plugin is installed, you'll find a new toolbar button in QGIS that will open the `SpeckleQGIS` panel.
-The panel contains a very simple UI interface:
+The panel contains a very simple interface:

 ![Plugin view](./img-qgis/03_open_plugin.png)